 Healing the Inner Child

-Believe it of not, our childhood upbringing, experiences and conditioning has the most profound affect on who we are today.
+Believe it or not, our childhood upbringing, experiences, and conditioning have the most profound effect on who we are today.

 For a lot of us there comes a time in our lives where we begin to feel unfulfilled, broken, or like there is a disconnect of some sort.
-For some we may be angry, resentful or easily triggered.
-For others we may feel like we are repeating the same cycles over and over again, and no matter how hard we try, we fall into the same habits that we've tried many times overcome.
+For some, we may be angry, resentful, or easily triggered.
+For others, we may feel like we are repeating the same cycles over and over again, and no matter how hard we try, we fall into the same habits that we've tried many times to overcome.

 This is where healing the inner child comes in.

 What is the inner child?

 Your inner child is the link between your present and past experiences.
 It's what represents your lived experience of all life stages.
 Our early experiences play a significant role in our development as an adult.
 When childhood experiences negatively affect you, your inner child may continue to carry these wounds until you address the source.
 The inner child is the part of you that needed the most love coming up.
 The part of you that was most greatly affected by the environment you grew up in and the trauma you endured.